Federalist Paraphrase Comparisons

 Paraphrase Comparisons of Eight Selected Federalist Papers

 If you're looking for a more modern, easy to read version of the Federalist papers, there are a few choices out there.
-I paraphrased eight of the Federalist Papers myself, and then read my paraphrase side by side with three other translations, and lined them up with the original, to see how each version compares.
-All of the ones I reviewed seemed to maintain the gist and spirit of the original article.
+I paraphrasedeight 24 of the Federalist Papers myself (about a third of them), and then read some of my paraphrases side by side with three other paraphrases, and lined them up with the original, to see how each version compares.
+All of the ones I reviewed seemed to maintain the gist and spirit of the original article, so the difference between them seems to be a matter of which reads the most clearly to you.

 You can read all of them in their original language at Project Gutenberg or The Avalon Project.